insomn14/mfloods/README.md

-# HTTP Request Flooder (mfloods)
+# mfloods: HTTP Request Flooder (Binaries & Documentation)

+**This repository contains only the compiled binaries and documentation for the `mfloods` HTTP request flooding tool.
+The full source code is maintained in a separate private repository.**

+---

+## About

-A high-performance HTTP request flooding tool written in Rust, designed for load testing and stress testing web applications.
+`mfloods` is a high-performance HTTP request flooding tool written in Rust, designed for load testing and stress testing web applications.

-## Features

 - 🚀 **High Performance**: Built with Rust for maximum speed and efficiency
 - 🔄 **Parallel Processing**: Configurable multi-threading for concurrent requests